Naveduran/mandala_creator/README.md

 - Available in English, Spanish and Chinese
 - Mandalas can be downloaded as jpg images
 - A history of changes allows to undo and redo multiple times
-- Transparent colors are admitted in the mandala figures thanks to [Coloris color picker](https://github.com/mdbassit/Coloris)
+- Transparent colors are admitted in the mandala figures
 - Buttons, selectors and sliders have tooltips to improve usability
 - One or all layers can be removed and new layers added
 - A layer can be sent forwards or backwards